kreezii/jsgam/README.md

 * Testing
 * ~~Voices~~

-Is it ready for a short adventure? **Yes, but...** needs to be documented...
+Is it ready for a short adventure? **, but...** needs to be documented...

 ## Author
 * **R.Vañes**